What is physical custody?

 How can I get physical custody of my child?

-Factors that the court will consider include:
+Factors that the court will consider:

-- emotional and financial stability of the parent,
+- Emotional and financial stability of the parent,

-- the relationship between the parent and the child,
+- The relationship between the parent and the child,

-- the history of the parent in their role as a parental figure,
+- The history of the parent in their role as a parental figure,

 - and the wishes of both parents and child.

 The trend these days is to award joint physical custody because studies show children benefit from having contact with both parents.
-If you are currently interested in fighting for physical custody (sole custody or joint) you can trust that a Seattle Family Lawyer from Engel Law Group will have the knowledge and resources to protect your rights.
+If you are currently interested in fighting for physical custody (sole custody or joint) you can trust that a Dallas Family Lawyer from Engel Law Firm will have the knowledge and resources to protect your rights.
 We are here to help, so contact us to learn more about your legal options with our team.
 With an unwavering dedication to the success of our clients, you can have peace of mind knowing that our firm will stop at nothing in our efforts to help yo

 Contact us today to schedule an initial case consultation with our firm if you need help ensuring access to your children.